aphrochl/SolveMyProblem/README.md

 ## Project Overview

-This project implements **Simply Solved**, a microservices-based platform designed to manage user-submitted problems, automatically solve them, and handle payments and statistics.
-The application follows a full-stack implementation with separate services for core functionalities, communication through REST APIs, and Docker-based orchestration.

-Key features:
-- **Backend microservices**: Several microservices, including user management, problem handling, solution generation, payments, and statistics, each running as an independent service.
-- **API Gateway**: A reverse proxy that routes requests from the frontend to the appropriate backend microservices.
-- **Problem submission and solving**: Users can submit problems, which are automatically processed and solved by the system.
-- **Payment handling**: The platform manages transactions related to user credits and balances.
-- **Statistics and analytics**: Extraction of detailed usage metrics and performance statistics based on user-submitted problems and solutions.
-- **Dockerized architecture**: The system is fully containerized, making it easy to deploy and scale.
-- **Version control and project management**: GitHub is used for source code management, version control, and project tracking.

-## Project Overview

 **SolveMyProblem** is a **SaaS** web application that allows users to solve complex computational problems, such as simulations or optimizations, using cloud-based resources without requiring expensive hardware or software licenses.
 Users pay for resources only when they use the service.

 ### Key Features